 In addition to earning a Juris Doctor (JD), students have the opportunity to complete a Health Policy Graduate Certificate – offered in conjunction with the College of Education, Health & Human Sciences.
 This certificate is intended to prepare future leaders, researchers, and educators to be active in all aspects of policymaking relative to health and health care.
 Students complete the certificate by taking two to four courses outside of the College of Law and can complete the requirements of the certificate within their three-year J.D. course of study.
 Contact Professor Zack Buck for additional information.

 The Master of Laws (LLM) in United States business law is an advanced law degree for practicing lawyers with a Juris Doctor (JD) or its foreign equivalent (for example, a Bachelor of Law degree).
 UT Law’s LLM program brings non-US lawyers together for a one-year program that will enhance their ability to practice in a global marketplace by providing specialized knowledge in United States business law.

 Master of Legal Studies (MLS) and Graduate Certificate in Legal Studies

 Our program will benefit individuals whose careers intersect with the law but who do not need to earn a law degree.
-The program equi/admissions/degree-programs/master-of-legal-studies/ps professionals with knowledge of the law and problem-solving skills that will enable them to more effectively deal with legal matters in their jobs.
+The program provides knowledge of the law and problem-solving skills that will enable graduates to more effectively deal with legal matters in their jobs.